khaldoun-xyz/standard/docs/plan.md

 Once we have gained sufficient experience building highly automated organisations, we're ready to set up our own fully autonomous organisations.
+Naturally, we'll use the tools & systems that we have developed with our clients.
-One potential starting point will be the German long-term care industry.
+One potential starting point might be building a strong brand in the German long-term care industry.

 At this stage, we will start supporting
 Khaldoun members in setting up their own companies.